haimbilia/BuyHub/readme.txt

     => 057715 - Badge condition listing for automatic case.
     => 057716 - Notice: Undefined variable: siteLangId in application/views/_partial/picture-tag.php
-    => 057725 - Multiple first time purchase discount coupons are getting created by the system for one user
+    => 057725 - Multiple first time purchase discount coupons are getting created by the system for one user => 057749 - Category with no product is also listing on view all category

 New Features: